kluxa/cs2521-19t2/README.md

 	- Solutions available (but no autotests)
 	- Download the unzip the zip file in the `practice/singlyLinkedLists/` directory

+- Get familiar with basic tree operations such as search and insertion
-- Get some practice with tree prac questions, especially using recursion
+- Get some practice with tree questions, especially using recursion
+  - Lecture examples (search and insertion)
   - Sample midterm
   - Week 3 and 4 lab/tutorial exercises
   - Tree practice questions available